 - The concrete path southwest of the Culliton Centre leads to the Willow Island Overlook.
 This structure was completed in 1967.
 Its design is functional, with the lowest level being the boat dock for the ferry which provides public transportation to and from Willow Island.
 A pump house for the irrigation of the north shore is built into the second level.
 The third level is an observation deck.
 Stand in the middle of the top deck and listen to the echo when you speak!

 - Willow Island can be seen across the water from the overlook.
 The island was originally built during the 1930's and was expanded during the lake deepening project in 2004.
 Willow Island was originally used by the Regina Boat Club which was disbanded in 1962.
-The newly established Wascana Centre decided to make the island available to the public for group picnics.
+The newly established Wascana Centre Authority decided to make the island available to the public for group picnics.
 Barbecue sites, picnic tables, washrooms and sheltered areas were built and are available to the public.
 Group reservations can be made by contacting Wascana Centre.

 - The early history of this man-made lake must be appreciated.
 In the 1880's Wascana Creek was dammed by the local settlers so the reservoir could be used to water livestock.
 In 1908 a bridge and dam were built on Albert Street to hold back the waters of Wascana Creek.
 A second bridge on Broad Street was constructed in the same year to enclose the area from Albert to Broad Street to form a water reservoir in front of the newly constructed Legislative Building.
 By the late 1920's, the water level in the reservoir was so low that most water based recreational activities were abandoned.
 The depression of the 1930's left many people unemployed and prompted the government to design a relief program to provide work for more than 2100 men.
 Using hand tools and horse-drawn wagons, these men dredged and widened Wascana Lake and built two islands, Willow and Spruce Islands.
-In 2004 Wascana Lake was once again deepened and two more islands, Pine and Discovery Islands, were formed from the excavated soil.
+In 2004 Wascana Lake was once again deepened and two more islands, Pine and Pelican Islands, were formed from the excavated soil.

 - The walkway continues south along the lake.
 The HMCS Queen Building across the road to the east was included within Wascana Centre when the Centre was formed in 1962.
-Although the building is on federal government land and not bound by provincial statute, arrangements have been made to allow Wascana Centre Authority to develop and maintain the landscaping around the building so as to unify it with the rest of the Centre.
+Although the building is on federal government land and not bound by provincial statute, arrangements have been made to allow Wascana Centre to develop and maintain the landscaping around the building so as to unify it with the rest of the Centre.
 The flagpole was once the mast of a real ship.

 - West from Wascana Place is Trafalgar Overlook and Pond, so named because of the view of Trafalgar Fountain across the lake to the west.
 The overlook site design received a citation for outstanding achievement from the Canadian Society of Landscape Architects in 1989.